-Performance Indicator A business context element representing a measure of decision rules: under this policy the match is used that has the highest output priority.
+Performance Indicator A business context element representing a measure of business performance impacted by a decision.

+Priority A hit policy for single hit decision tables with overlapping decision rules: under this policy the match is used that has the highest output priority.
 Output priorities are specified in an ordered list of values.